blurpesec/fastEPDBlacklist/README.md

 Incomplete:

-- [] Add batch-add process.
+* Add batch-add process through blacklistjson.push() in makeNew.js

-- [] Fix .gitignore files.

-- [] Create documentation to explain what happens.
+* Create documentation to explain what project does.